johngrahamreynolds/johngrahamreynolds/README.md

       📩📬📧 johngrahamreynolds@gmail.com

-# Directory
+# Webpage Directory

 Links to the folders/repos within my page are below:

 - ### [Physics](https://github.com/johngrahamreynolds/Physics)
       This folder houses all things physics related on my page

 - ### [VUMC-Project](https://github.com/johngrahamreynolds/VUMC-Project)
-This folder houses a short project I created in a few hours for a job interview.
+      This folder houses a short project I created in a few hours time as part of a job interview.